Agent-SAMA: State-Aware Mobile Assistant: Evaluation

-\textbf{Benchmarks.} For our evaluation, we focus on cross-app tasks—\textit{e.g., using Chrome to search for the date of the next Winter Olympics opening ceremony, and then setting a reminder for that date in Calendar}—as they better reflect realistic mobile usage scenarios~\cite{Liu_2025}.
-These tasks are inherently more complex to plan, execute, and recover from, making them a more rigorous test of \tool's capabilities.
-Hence, we evaluated \tool on two benchmarks: Mobile-Eval-E~\cite{wang2025mobile} and SPA-Bench~\cite{chen2025spabench} that contain mainly multi-app tasks (Table~\ref{tab:benchmark-detail}).
-Mobile-Eval-E is composed of 25 manually designed tasks across 15 apps.
+\textbf{Running cross-app benchmarks on a physical device with human evaluation.} Cross-app tasks, such as \textit{e.g., using Chrome to search for the date of the next Winter Olympics opening ceremony, and then setting a reminder for that date in Calendar}, are more realistic and inherently more complex to plan, execute, and recover from~\cite{Liu_2025}.
+Thus, Mobile-Eval-E and SPA-Bench provide a more rigorous test of GUI agents' capabilities (Table~\ref{tab:benchmark-detail}).
+To run these two benchmarks, we deploy \tool on a physical Google Pixel 7 Pro, controlled via Android Debug Bridge (ADB).
+Following the setup in prior work~\cite{wang2025mobile}, we record execution traces and perform human evaluation based on the rubrics defined by Mobile-Eval-E. Mobile-Eval-E is composed of 25 manually designed tasks across 15 apps.
 It has the highest complexity (i.e., requires significantly more actions per task) compared to other existing benchmarks~\cite{wang2025mobile}, and requires multi-app interactions in 76\% of the tasks.
 SPA-Bench provides 40 cross-app tasks, 20 in English and 20 in Chinese, covering both system and third-party apps.
 For our evaluation, we focused on the 20 English cross-app tasks.

+\textbf{Running single-app benchmark in an emulator with automated evaluation.} To complement the real-device experiments, and enable large-scale automated evaluation, we also evaluate \tool using AndroidWorld.
+It provides 116 task templates across 20 apps in an emulator environment and supports automated evaluation.
+Unlike the benchmarks mentioned above, around 90\% of AndroidWorld’s tasks are limited to single-app interactions.